-This website is born to produce a new PowerPC notebook.
+This website was created to produce a new PowerPC notebook.

-We are looking for people that really like innovation for passion.
+We are looking for people that really have passion for innovation.

 The passion for innovation and for this project have already motivated a producer to start the design of the motherboard of this PowerPC Notebook.